Asteroid headed towards Earth might smash into the Moon, scientists say

 Space agencies across the world are probing ways to counter the threat posed by hazardous “city-killer” asteroids like 2024 YR4.

-Some of these experimental methods include slamming a spacecraft onto them or attempting to move them of course with nuclear blasts.
+Some of these experimental methods include slamming a spacecraft onto them or attempting to move them off course with nuclear blasts.

 China has also recently joined these efforts and has announced vacancies for multiple roles for a “planetary defence post”.